Effective Friday, January 7, 2022, MTCC’s COVID protocol is as follows:

 - Employees and students may seek reasonable accommodations from face covering requirements on the basis of disabilities that impair or prevent wearing face coverings or for any other lawful reason.
+Students may contact the Disabilities Coordinator at 828.652.0678.
 Employees may request an exception by contacting the Human Resources Office.
 These requests and requests by students shall be considered under the College’s standard reasonable accommodation process.

 - All employees are expected to work from their on-campus workstations unless experiencing symptoms at which time they should communicate with their direct supervisor and consult with their healthcare provider.